vcuspinera/Canada_response_covid/README.md

 <img src="img/EDA_1_tweets_per_day.png" width="550">

 Most tweets were written in English -around 85% -, followed by Spanish and French.
 Also, a large number of tweets have an undefined language.
-For the main analysis we used the tweets wrote in English, which let us to use usefull tools as [spacy](https://spacy.io), [textblob](https://textblob.readthedocs.io/en/dev/) and [wordcloud](https://amueller.github.io/word_cloud/index.html), mainly developed for this language.
+For the main analysis we used the tweets wrote in English, which let us to use useful tools as [spacy](https://spacy.io), [textblob](https://textblob.readthedocs.io/en/dev/) and [wordcloud](https://amueller.github.io/word_cloud/index.html), mainly developed for this language.

 <img src="img/EDA_2_proportion_by_language.png" width="550">